Central Africa: Geography

 The Congo River basin has historically been ecologically significant to the populations of Central Africa, serving as an important supra-regional organization in Central Africa.

 History

 Prehistory

-Archeological finds in Central Africa have been discovered dating back, over 100,000 years.
-According to Zagato and Holl, there is evidence of iron-smelting in the Central African Republic that may date back to 3000 to 2500 BCE.
+Archeological finds in Central Africa have been made which date back over 100,000 years.
+According to Zagato and Holl, there is evidence of iron smelting in the Central African Republic that may date back to 3000 to 2500 BCE.
 Extensive walled settlements have recently been found in Northeast Nigeria, approximately 60 km southwest of Lake Chad dating to the first millennium BCE.

-Trade and improved agricultural techniques supported more sophisticated societies, leading to the early civilisations of West African civilisations Sao, Kanem, Bornu, Shilluk, Baguirmi, and Wadai.
+Trade and improved agricultural techniques supported more sophisticated societies, leading to the early civilizations of West Africa: Sao, Kanem, Bornu, Shilluk, Baguirmi, and Wadai.

 Around 2500 BCE, Bantu migrants had reached the Great Lakes Region in Central Africa.
 Halfway through the first millennium BCE, the Bantu had also settled as far south as what is now Angola.

 Ancient history

 Sao civilization

 The West African Sao civilization flourished from ca. the 6th century BCE to as late as the 16th century CE in northern Central Africa.
 The Sao lived by the Chari River south of Lake Chad in territory that later became part of Cameroon and Chad.
 They are the earliest people to have left clear traces of their presence in the territory of modern Cameroon.
 Today, several ethnic groups of northern Cameroon and southern Chad but particularly the Sara people claim descent from the civilization of the Sao.
 Sao artifacts show that they were skilled workers in bronze, copper, and iron.
 Finds include bronze sculptures and terra cotta statues of human and animal figures, coins, funerary urns, household utensils, jewelry, highly decorated pottery, and spears.
 The largest Sao archaeological finds have been made south of Lake Chad.